pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/explore/use-hapi.md

 OR

 Don’t feel comfortable sharing your address publicly on Twitter?
-Post the Quote Tweet as shown above, using the #I_am_Linea hashtag, without including your address, and then fill the following form, providing your Twitter handle and your Linea 1 address (the one you used to connect on Hapi): https://forms.gle/FuMznRWeee3ayETD7
+Post the Quote Tweet as shown above, using the #I_am_Linea hashtag, without including your address, and then fill the following form, providing your Twitter handle and your PepeSync 1 address (the one you used to connect on Hapi): https://forms.gle/FuMznRWeee3ayETD7

 You can also blur/hide the address in the screenshot, as long as you provide the form.